ZornsLemma/Imogen/ideas.md

 * Build in a "reset transformation count" or "infinite transformations" cheat?
 Ideally in some way that it's obvious when it's used.

 * Add a cheat (e.g. via a password) to freeze the mouse ball in Saxophobia?
+A generalised version of this - not sure if useful elsewhere - would be to stop non-player movement or something like that.

 # Other versions